Join Here | Log In

 More about HMGB1 in the nucleus:

 DNA must be packaged up tightly so it fits inside the nucleus of cells.
 But, for any cellular protein to be transcribed and translated, specific segments of the DNA have to open up and be available.
-There are several ways for the packaging, unpacking, and marking of genes for translation to happen.
+There are several ways to package, unpack, and mark genes for translation.

 The HMGB1 protein is one way this unpacking of DNA can occur — via loosening the packed DNA and bending it so that a gene can be translated.
 It is part of a family of HMG proteins involved in the way that DNA is unpacked to allow for translation.[ref]